 Statements sound trite and expected.
 Especially during a presentation.
 Since a presentation essentially consists of a series of statements strung together, one more statement isn’t likely to intrigue the audience—not even an exceptional one.

 But what if you ask a question instead?

 A question breaks up your regular presentation rhythm and helps mark what you’re saying as important.
 More than that, a question turns your presentation from a passive story into an active quest that the audience can explore on their own through their answers.

-Answering a question (even if only in their heads) makes your audience feel involved in your presentation and keeps their interest glued to your words.
+Answering a question (even if only in their heads) makes your audience feel involved in your presentation and keeps them glued to your words.

-The number 3 has been considered somewhat of a magical number in many cultures since antiquity.
-Something about things in threes fascinates the human mind and helps it retain information better: body, mind, and soul; lock, stock, and barrel; pb and j (two ingredients, but three consonants in this abbreviated form); blood, sweat, and tears.
+The number three has been considered somewhat of a magical number in many cultures since antiquity.
+Something about things in threes fascinates the human mind and helps it retain information better.
+Consider these phrases:

 Magical or not, the number three works like a charm.
 At the end of the presentation, we can all remember three things that were said.

-So instead of leaving those precious three things to luck, why not take charge and organize your presentation into three main points or takeaways?
+So instead of leaving those precious three things to luck, why not take charge?
+Organize your presentation into three main points or takeaways?
 Then you can be sure that your audience is paying attention to the important things and not the insignificant details.

 Even if you’re making more than three points, which you likely will be, you can find ways to organize all your minor points into three main categories.
 That way, you can easily address and summarize the gist of your presentation at the end.